Cognitive Reappraisal

 Not all cognitive reappraisals are equally effective.
 Some may even create long term distress.
 In the aforementioned example of the non-responsive neighbor, our original appraisal of them being angry may, in fact, be correct.
 If we value their friendship, addressing the rift would be advantageous for future connection and enjoyment of the friendship.

 Reappraisals that ignore vital feedback from the environment suppress growth by disconnecting us from reality.
 Timing of cognitive reappraisals also is important.
-If we catch strong emotions early, we can intervene before being dragged into the emotional black hole of an emotional melt down.
-The emotional process model proposes that “regulation strategies are likely to be more successful and less effortful when they are applied earlier rather than later in the emotion generation process” (Koole, van Dillen, & Sheppes, 2010, location 898).
+If we catch strong emotions early, we can intervene before being dragged into theย emotional black hole of an emotional meltdown.ย The emotional process model proposes that, “Regulation strategies are likely to be more successful and less effortful when they are applied earlier rather than later in the emotion generation process” (Koole et al., 2016).

 Daniel Goleman in his best selling book Emotional Intelligence advises that self-awareness is essential to catch these rascal appraisals early.
 He explains that if cynical and hostile thoughts are caught as they arise, they can be captured, challenged and reappraised.
-This works most efficiently “before anger has escalated to rage” (2005, location 1429).
+This works most efficiently “before anger has escalated to rage” (Goleman, 2005).

 “There is nothing either good or bad but thinking makes it so.”